 Follow the directions you receive from the Hotline staff member.

 If a student is directed by hotline personnel to stay home due to Covid reasons, the teachers will invite the student to participate in remote learning during that period of time only.

 Note: Only students officially directed to stay home by the Hotline personnel will be allowed to participate in remote learning during their time out of school.
 Absences for all other reasons will involve make-up work with their teacher/in Seesaw as directed by the teacher.

 If your student is learning from home, their nutrition doesn't stop.
 School Nutrition is pleased to support families while learning from home.
 Click here to learn more about School Nutrition home delivery.
 Note: you must fill out one form per student.

 Community Clothes Closet located in Hope Community Church at 1021 Hillcrest Heights, Green Bay. https://www.hopeingreenbay.com/community-clothes-closet/

 Open the 1st and 3rd Wednesday each month from 2-6pm.

 The Community Clothes Closet provides gently used clothes for FREE to those who need them.
 Contact Denise McGinnis if you have questions Denisemcginnis@hotmail.com Phone: (920) 471-3858.

-This month The Giving Tree is collecting oatmeal.
+This month The Giving Tree is collecting Pancake Mix.
 Please feel free to send donations with your students to put in the collections bins/carts near the main office of school.
 Items can also be dropped off during school hours.
 The Giving Tree appreciates the community support in helping ensure food is not a barrier to a student’s education.